kmaterna/Tutorial_research_skills/Coding_basics/2_Code_theory/readme.md

 ```
 def configure(station_name):
 	input_file="../../GPS_POS_DATA/UNR_DATA/"+station_name+".txt"
-	remove_outliers=1;
+	outliers_definition=10;  # in mm
 	refframe="NorthAmerican";
 	outdir=refframe+"_"+station_name;
-	return [input_file, remove_outliers, refframe, outdir];
+	return [input_file, outliers_definition, refframe, outdir];
 ```

 ### Input
 * Input functions bring data from files into data structures in memory.
-They should be *clean*, or at least as clean as possible.
-Their inputs are file names; their return values are usually arrays.
+* Input functions should be *clean*, or at least as clean as possible.
+* Their inputs are usually file names; their return values are usually arrays.
+* It should be easy to swap out your input files if your data comes in a different format.
 ```
 def read_inputs(file_name):
 	[east, north, up] = np.loadtxt(file_name, usecols=(3,4,5),skiprows=20);